KonradDabrowskii/KonradDabrowskii/readme.md

 My pursuits encompass both academia and entrepreneurship, as I am a computer science student at OsloMet and the founder of OrdinalGenesis, a company focused on leveraging blockchain technology to innovate and disrupt various industries.

-Currently working on @BitcoinGoblins & @OrdinalRarity
+Currently working on @BitcoinGoblins & (https://twitter.com/BitcoinRug)

 Ask me anything, I'm happy to help!